aaadit24/Airline_Delay_Prediction/README.md

-# **Airline Delay Prediction using Naïve Bayes**
+# **Airline Delay Prediction using Hybrid Naïve Bayes + Logistic Regression**

 ## **Overview**
-In this model, we applied the **Naïve Bayes approach** to predict flight delays based on historical flight data.
-Using this model, we aim to learn conditional probabilities from features such as airline, airport, day of the week, flight time, and flight length.

-We further analyzed the dataset structure, feature interactions, and the assumptions made by Naïve Bayes to improve our model’s performance.
-We also evaluated alternative decision threshold values to see if lowering it to **0.45** would increase recall.
+In our Milestone 2, we used a Naïve Bayes (NB) model to predict flight delays.
+It performed well in estimating probabilities and gave valuable insights into how different features (airline, airport, day, time, flight length) impact delays.
+However, it assumes feature independence, which may not always be realistic.

+For Milestone 3, we improved our model by implementing a Hybrid approach that combines Naïve Bayes with Logistic Regression (NB + LR):
+- **Naïve Bayes** calculates initial delay probabilities.
+- **Logistic Regression** takes these probabilities as input and adjusts the decision boundary to reduce false positives and increase specificity.

+By combining these models, we refine predictions, reduce false alarms, and improve decision-making.

 ---